-The hand-held fire extinguishers mounted in the galley, usually under the sink, and outboard of the starboard helm seat is rated to fight type A, B & C fires.
+The hand-held fire extinguisher mounted outboard of the starboard helm seat is rated to fight type A, B & C fires.

 To extinguish a fire, the most effective method is to cut the source of fuel to the fire.
 In the case of a diesel fuel fire, the fuel tank valves should be closed.
 In the case of an electrical fire, the main battery switches or main disconnect breakers should be turned off.
 Fire needs oxygen to burn, so if a fire should occur in an enclosed area, the best course of action may be to exit the area and seal it from the outside by closing all means of air intake